 Robert Eggerling Mosiac Damascus

 Eggerling Mosiac Damascus Steel is known all over the world for unique, hand-forged Mosiac Damascus steel knives.
 Used by many of the top knifemakers in beautiful collector and durable custom knives, our patterns are unique and always different.
-All of our Damascus steel billets are made of Carbon Steel and nickle to provide beautiful patterns for acid etching or heat bluing.
+All of our Damascus steel billets for sale are made of Carbon Steel and nickle to provide beautiful patterns for acid etching or heat bluing.
 Our hand forged Damascus is made in the USA and perfect for your next blacksmithing work.

 Eggerling produces steel made in the USA, Pennsylvania, and hand forged by Robert Eggerling, master blacksmith.
 Robert designs all the Damascus patterns and makes them himself.
 He makes Mosaic Damascus Steel for knifemakers, steel for forging or blacksmithing it into tools or works of art.